esl/amoc/README.md

 ## Docker

-Building local Docker image may be started with:
+To build a Docker image with Amoc, run the following command from the root of the repository:
 ```
-docker build -f docker/Dockerfile -t tag .
+docker build -f Dockerfile -t image .
 ```
 It is important to start building at project root (it is indicated with dot `.` at the end of command).
 It will set build context at the project root.
 Dockerfile commands expects a context to be set like that:
  - it copies **current** source code into container to compile it.
  - It looks for files in `docker/` relative path.

-Dockerfile leverages multi-stage build feature (more reading [here](https://docs.docker.com/develop/develop-images/multistage-build/)).
-It allows to define intermediate container inside of Dockerfile, which will be used just for installing compilation time dependencies and compiling.
-When release is ready inside of temporary container, it is possible to copy just the release into fresh image.
-It will become final image.

 When image is ready it may be started just with
 ```